Home

 We verify (1) as follows:

-Properties (1), (2) and (3) useful for simplifying algebraic expressions containing exponents.
-In general, when the properties of real numbers are used to rewrite an algebraic expression as compactly as possible, or in a form so that further calculations are made easier, we say that the expression has been simplified, its meaning is usually clear from the context in which it is used.
+Properties (1), (2) and (3) are useful for simplifying algebraic expressions containing exponents.
+In general, when the properties of real numbers are used to rewrite an algebraic expression as compactly as possible or in a form so that further calculations are made easier, we say that the expression has been simplified.
+Its meaning is usually clear from the context in which it is used.

 Example: